imfd-stroemungsmechanik/introduction-into-cfd/3_backward-step/4_exercise.md

 ## Introduction

-The simulation setup of the incompressible flow over a backward facing step had unresolved issues, namely:
+The simulation setup of the incompressible flow over a backward-facing step had unresolved issues, namely:
  - end time of 1 second might be too short,
  - influence of the mesh resolution was not investigated,
  - spatial and temporal accuracy was only of first order.